LeadWoods0902/DandD_Nightmare_Plague/Characters/Deities/Seni/Vitröta.md

-Antithesis to [[Nëoris]], Vitröta was brought to life an age ago by parents wanting to instil fear in their youths: said to be the bringer of the [[[
+Antithesis to [[Nëoris]], Vitröta was brought to life an age ago by parents wanting to instil fear in their youths: said to be the bringer of the [[White Rot]] that scars the land of Brokvar during winter.